vekatze/neut/book/src/terms.md

 ### Note

-- Functions defined by term-level `inline` are always inlined at compile-time.
+- Functions defined by term-level `inline` are always inlined at compile time.
 If you would like to avoid this behavior, consider using `define`.

 ## `e(e1, ..., en)`